Certificate in Translation and Interpreting

 * Flexible assignment based on individual student background.
 Course may be waived for practicing translator/interpreting.

-** For professional translators or interpreters and advanced students seeking the certificate, with prior approval these courses may be counted in lieu of linguistics courses or advanced core courses [parallel graduate courses may be counted in lieu of the above (i.e. 502 for 402)].
-If course is 1.5 credits, it must be combined with another 1.5 credit course to count as 3 credits.
+** For professional translators or interpreters and advanced students seeking the certificate, with prior approval these courses may be counted in lieu of linguistics courses or advanced required or elective courses [parallel graduate courses may be counted in lieu of elective courses (i.e. 502 for 402)]. **If course is 1.5 credits, it must be combined with another 1.5 credit course to count as 3 credit.